 When the Institutions receive a report or formal complaint of a violation of this Policy, the Institutions will apply the complaint resolution procedures from the Policy that is in effect at the time that the report or formal complaint is made and generally will apply the Sexual Misconduct definitions from the Policy that was in effect at the time the alleged misconduct occurred.
-For cases involving allegations of Title IX Sexual Harassment, the Institutions will apply the definitions from the policy that is in effect at the time the formal complaint is made to determine what procedures apply and the definitions from the policy that was in effect at policy that was in effect at the time the alleged misconduct occurred.
+For cases involving allegations of Title IX Sexual Harassment, the Institutions will apply the definitions from the policy that is in effect at the time the formal complaint is made to determine what procedures apply and the definitions from the policy that was in effect at the time the alleged misconduct occurred to determine whether a policy violation occurred.